What is DOC NYC?

 Are there filmmaker networking events at DOC NYC?

 Our eight-day lineup of DOC NYC PRO includes eight days of breakfast and happy hours with DOC NYC PRO presenters.
-For information about the preliminary DOC NYC PRO program, please go here.
-Full line-up will be announced in early October.

 Who can attend Only in New York?